Kristiyandz/BE-FT-NC-News-Public/README.md

 ## Installation

 First you need to download the project.
-Open your terminal and copy and paste the followitn command:
+Open your terminal and copy and paste the following command:
 ```
 git clone https://github.com/Kristiyandz/BE-FT-northcoders-news.git
 ```
-After that we need our depenndencies, type the following command to download the package.json file
+After that we need our dependencies.
+Type the following command to download the package.json file
 ```
 npm init -y
 ```
-The rest of the packages we will need we can download with a single command, type the following and save them as dev dependencies with -D at the end.
+The rest of the packages we will need we can download with a single command.
+Type the following and save them as dev dependencies with -D at the end.
 ```
 npm i mocha chai faker nodemon supertest -D
 ```